 A perpetual underperformer.
 Unfortunately for the Bank of Nova Scotia (TSX:BNS) shareholders, the bank has underperformed its peers over the past decade.
-In the past three, five and ten year time frames, the company has delivered either the worst, or second worst price returns.
+In the past three, five and ten year time frames, the Canadian stock has delivered either the worst, or second worst price returns.

 Why has the company struggled?
 There are many reasons, but one of the main catalysts has been the company’s previous growth strategy.
 It has been the most aggressive bank in terms of acquisitions.
 In fiscal 2017, the company closed on $7 billion worth of deals.